ionic-team/ionic-docs/src/pages/fr/appflow/deploy/api.md

 ### 5.0.6

-* Fixed a bug with version rebulds that could make some initial redirects take up to 15 seconds.
+* Fixed a bug with version rebuilds that could make some initial redirects take up to 15 seconds.

 ### 5.0.5